-He was, of course, referring to those little scratches that mess up the appearance and sometimes also the sensitivity of an electronic device’s screen.
+He was, of course, referring to those little scratches that mess up the appearance and sometimes the sensitivity of an electronic device’s screen.

 A particularly scratched phone screen not only looks hideous, but it may adversely impact the screen’s touch sensitivity.
 This is why screen protectors are commonly used on smartphones, tablets and even laptops.

-But it’s important to remember that a screen protector will not protect your phone screen from all (physical) evils.
+However, it’s important to remember that a screen protector will not protect your phone screen from all (physical) evils.

 Although it’s true that screen protectors do shield a phone’s screen by primarily resisting scratches on the surface, it’s a huge misconception that screen protectors are the ultimate solution to all kinds of screen damage.

-But if your phone falls on the ground at an angle and lands on one of its corners, then that kind of screen protector won’t help much.
+But if your phone falls on the ground at an angle and lands on one of its corners, then that first kind of screen protector won’t help much.
 In fact, it may not help at all.
 You may have heard of many cases where people have had their phone screens broken despite having a screen protector on.

 What’s the takeaway from all this?

-Don’t expect a screen protector to protect your device’s screen from every kind of physical damage.
+Don’t expect a screen protector to protect your device’s screen from every kind of physical damage!

-All in all, a screen protector is a good add-on tool if you want to protect your screen from scratches and minor damages, but don’t expect it to be a one-stop solution for all types of physical damage to your phone.
+All in all, a screen protector is a good add-on tool if you want to protect your screen from scratches and minor damages, but don’t expect it to be a one-stop solution for all types of physical damage to your phone!

 Also Read: Foldable Phone — The Next Mobile Frontier